-When protesting suffragettes broke the law in

-went on hunger strike and were force-fed

-the deaths of some women.
+GAINST THE GOVER HUNGER STRIKES AND FORCE FEEDING When protesting suffragettes broke the law in Britain, they were imprisoned.
+After 1909, many went on hunger strike and were force-fed through tubes by the prison authorities.
+This was a brutal process that may have resulted in the deaths of some women.